-Six mark questions are often the questions that people find the most difficult.
-In all longer answer questions, but especially the six mark ones, it is important that you plan your answer and not just rush into it.
+Six-mark questions are often the questions that people find the most difficult.
+In all longer answer questions, but especially the six-mark ones, it is important that you plan your answer and not just rush into it.
 After all, you would plan an essay or short story before starting.
-Without a plan it is easy to stray away from the key point and loose marks, get steps in a process in the wrong order or forget key bits of information.
+Without a plan it is easy to stray away from the key point and lose marks, get steps in a process in the wrong order or forget key bits of information.
 Remember to write your answer in full sentences, not bullet points.

 Some command words are easy to understand such as: